JJWatMyself/SunPower/README.md

   •	AC Max.
 Cont.
 Output Power is 320 W

 We can compare p_mpptsum_kw against ‘Pnom’ and p_3phsum_kw against ‘AC Mac.
 Cont.
 Output Power’.
 The resulting calculation is p_mpptcont_output_power (%) and p_3phcont_output_power (%).
-These two fields provide more intuitive evaluation of the panel producing power.
+These two fields provide a more intuitive evaluation of power production vs. maximum possible.
 On a sunny day we want to see these at 100%.
 If lower than 100%, then this might be an indication of a problem with the panel or some other environmental factor, e.g. dirt on panel.
+Or simply not sunny enough.

 The next area we can draw a conclusion is DC/AC CEC Conversion Efficiency. i.e. power in vs power out for the inverter.